Introduction: Why bug reporting quality is a QA multiplier

 Bug reporting tools with full test session recording

 The single fastest way to upgrade your bug reports is to switch from "screenshot + description" to a tool that records the full test session alongside the bug.
-A test-session-recording bug reporting tool captures everything a developer needs to reproduce the issue in one artifact: the 30-second session replay, console logs synced to the timeline, every network request with status code and payload, the browser, OS and viewport, plus the annotated screenshot the tester drew on at the moment of capture.
+It captures everything a developer needs to reproduce the issue in one artifact: the 30-second session replay, console logs synced to the timeline, every network request with status code and payload, the browser, OS and viewport, plus the annotated screenshot.

 What to look for:

-Continuous capture (not record-on-demand).
-The tool should already be running when a bug surfaces, so the tester just clicks once to package up the last 30 seconds — they don't have to predict the bug.
+— Continuous capture (not record-on-demand).
+The tool should already be running when a bug surfaces, so the tester just clicks once to package up the last 30 seconds.

-DOM-based replay, not video.
+— DOM-based replay, not video.
 Lightweight, scrubbable, inspectable.
-Video-based recordings are heavy and uninspectable.

-Synced console + network.
-The replay should let the developer scrub to the moment of failure and read the exact error and the failed API call alongside it.
+— Synced console + network.
+Scrub to the moment of failure and read the exact error and the failed API call alongside it.

 For a deeper look at the tech behind this, see our session replay debugging guide and our breakdown of essential QA tools for web development.
 Bugzy ships every bug with a test-session recording out of the box on every plan, including the free tier.